andrewpbray/math-391/syllabus.md

 #### Exams

-We'll have several examinations and quizzes throughout the semester in order to challenge your understanding and provide us with a sense of where you're at.
-Some will be more traditional pen and paper and others are to be done with the computer using R.
+We'll have three examinations and quizzes throughout the semester in order to challenge your understanding and provide us with a sense of where you're at.
+Some will be more traditional pen and paper and others are to be done with the computer using R. These dates are **tentative** so stay tuned for updates.

-**Midterm I**
+**Exam I**
-Friday, September 23, 2016
+Wednesday, September 21, 2016

-**Midterm II**
+**Exam II**
-Friday, due October 14th, 2016 (takehome)
+Friday, October 14, 2016

+**Exam III**
+Wednesday, November 23, 2016

 **Final**
 Finals Week